 Most trades can be operated as home-based businesses as the work is performed at the customer’s home or office so compared to many companies, startup capital costs are relatively low for most skilled trades.

 The ever-changing and advancing world of tech is definitely one to get in on.
 Virtual Reality (VR) in particular seems set to be the next significant trend and the potential uses of VR for business or leisure, really are endless.

-There are 3D movies where you can watch a film in 360 degrees VR; Real estate marketing where you’ll be able to look around a new house from the comfort of your own home.
+There are 3D movies where you can watch a film in 360 degrees VR; Real estate marketing where you will be able to look around a new house from the comfort of your own home.

-Then there’s gaming as new VR titles are released almost on a weekly basis, and you can even do customized meditation using VR.
+Then there is gaming as new VR titles are released almost on a weekly basis, and you can even do customized meditation using VR.
 VR “escape rooms” are also experiencing phenomenal growth, so this is a business that could be an excellent opportunity.